SaptakGit/namasteReactFoodApp/readme.md

  - useState() - Superpowerfull State Variables.
  - useEffect()

-Whenever a state variable update React re-rander the component.
+Whenever a State Variable update React re-rander the component.

 Reconciliation Algorithm(React Fiber):
     Whenever there is change in UI it is known as Reconciliation.
     In React 16 a new algorithm (React Fiber) is come to update the DOM.
+It uses Diff Algorithm to compare the OLD and NEW Virtual DOM and updates only that portion of the DOM which has been changed or updated.

     Virtual DOM : Representation of an actual DOM.
 It is besically the React Elements,the object which is given by React by createElement.

-    Diff Algorithm: It find out the differance between two virtual DOM(Old Virtual DOM and updated virtual DOM) and update the DOM.
+    Diff Algorithm: It find out the differance between two virtual DOM(Old Virtual DOM and updated virtual DOM) and updates only that portion of the DOM which has been changed or updated.

     Incremental Rendering: The ability to split the rendering work in different chunks over multiple frames.